 What Areas Could Change for Contractors Post-Brexit?

 Depending on the outcome of trade negotiations, contractors may face changes to several items in addition to work permits, including social security compliance and cross-border protection, as well as tax residency/rates and payment of VAT.
 There may be a new type of tax treaty to avoid double taxation on income earned, along with rules on withholding and filing for self-employed.

 How Contractor Taxation Helps Contractors in the UK

 The only certainty is that contracting in the UK is not going to be simpler post-Brexit.
-But Contractor Taxation is closely monitoring all developments affecting contractors and offers a network of umbrella companies in the UK who can help you get set up if you are new to the UK, or if you just need professional support for existing contracts.
+But Contractor Taxation is closely monitoring all developments affecting contractors.
+We offer a network of umbrella companies in the UK who can help you get set up.
+We could also help if you just need professional support for existing contracts.

 The umbrella company supports your contracting by sponsoring work permits, withholding taxes and facilitating payments with one or more clients.
-They are a true intermediary with the expertise to help contractors during the transition period and into the post-Brexit landscape, to ensure full compliance and uninterrupted work.
+They are a true intermediary with the expertise to help contractors during the transition period.
+They would also help in the post-Brexit landscape, to ensure full compliance and uninterrupted work.